How to Watermark Photos for Blog, Instagram, and Online Store

 Text: your domain name.
 Keep it lowercase for readability.
 Uppercase URLs look aggressive.

-For featured images and infographics that you share widely, consider moving the watermark to the center, bottom third of the image.
+For featured images and infographics you share widely, consider moving the watermark to the center or the bottom third of the image.
 These types of images get cropped more than standard photos.

 Step by step using the free Opinohive Watermark Studio: